pencleanenergy/MATCH-model/README.md

 	- Click "Create pull request"
 	- It will then be reviewed by the code authors and merged it into the master branch if approved.

+# DOCUMENTATION
+To generate documentation, go to the doc folder and run ./make_doc.sh.
+This will build html documentation files from python doc strings which will include descriptions of each module, their intentions, model components they define, and what input files they expect.